Student Handbook

 Semester 2

-The Judo Work Placement during Semester 2 is to serve as a link between the theory learnt and vocational work experience as well as a development of the knowledge and learning outcomes that continue to build personal development.
+The Judo Work Placement during Semester 2 serves as a link between the theory learnt and vocational work experience, as well as a development of knowledge and learning outcomes that continue to build personal development.

 Eligible students will be enrolled in Semester 2 and complete the 8-week Judo Work Placement as part of the requirement of UDJM.